-When using a Custom Configuration, CloudFormation update stack may fail.
+When using a Custom Configuration, the CloudFormation update stack may fail.
 This is often because the configuration zip file has an invalid directory structure.
 Be sure to double check the content and structure of your configuration package.
 When troubleshooting, try adding incremental updates to the configuration package until it fails.
-That will help you find the cause.

-Please consult High-Availability Considerations for other non-standard issues related to custom security configurations and Coordinator HA.
+Consult High-Availability Considerations for other non-standard issues related to custom security configurations and coordinator HA.

 It is recommended that you launch the number of instances that you need in the placement group in a single launch request, and that you use the same instance type for all instances in the placement group.
 If you try to add more instances to the placement group later, or if you try to launch more than one instance type in the placement group, you increase your chances of getting an insufficient capacity error.